Our last section goes from World War II to the present day. It contains records, stories and the memories of some of our older residents.

 Some families bred Chickens and Turkeys for sale at Christmas time, Natalie recalls helping, with her mother, to pluck the Christmas birds at the Paynters in Clifton House.
 There was lots of fun and laughter as they worked at the kitchen table, taking great care not to sneeze so as to avoid the feathers flying everywhere.

 Many hands helped in the plucking of the Treoes Farm Turkeys.
-Nothing was wasted at Treoes Farm and Joan Ollosson recalls being asked by an anxious Mrs Thomas, for help.
+Nothing was wasted at Treoes Farm and Joan Ollosson, now Thomas, recalls being asked by an anxious Mrs Thomas, for help.
 Mrs Thomas had broken the needle of her sewing machine and she thought that Joan might have one to give her.
 Joan not only replaced the broken needle but stayed to help Mrs Thomas as she stuffed the feathers plucked from the birds into pillows, and bolsters and stitched them up to be sold.

 On your bike